azat-co/practicalnode/chapter5/chapter5.md

 Next, we look at MongoDB installation from the official package, as well as using HomeBrew for macOS users (recommended).

 The following steps are better suited for macOS/Linux–based systems, but with some modifications they can be used for Windows systems as well (i.e., `$PATH` variable, or the slashes).
-For non-Mac users, there are [many other ways to install](http://docs.mongodb.org/manual/installation) (<http://docs.mongodb.org/manual/installation>).
+For non-macOS users, there are [many other ways to install](http://docs.mongodb.org/manual/installation) (<http://docs.mongodb.org/manual/installation>).

 The HomeBrew installation is recommended and is the easiest path (assuming macOS users have `brew` installed already, which was covered in Chapter 1):